manimino/ducks/README.md

 # HashBox

-Container for finding Python objects by exact match on attribute value.
+Container for finding Python objects by their attributes.
+Built on hash-based containers (`dict` and `set`), so it's very fast.

 ```
 pip install hashbox